RM R6 GOLF - 13000 Gs / N52

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in modern technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus and other advanced devices.
+- Significant importance in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets: